-We remark that, under this framework, $S_{t+1}$ may be determined not only by the change detection results suggested by statistical algorithms like the one proposed herein but also by the domain knowledge of the test maintainers, which is common practice in the educational testing industry.
+We consider a Bayesian setting where the change points $\tau_k$ are viewed as random variables, for which the posterior probabilities $P(\tau_k< t \vert \mathcal F_t)$ can be evaluated at each time point $t$ for any $k \in S_t$.
+The detection of post-change items will be based on these posterior probabilities. \yc{More precisely, we consider sequential detection rules $D_t$ that are adaptive to the information filtration $\mathcal F_t$; i.e., $D_t$ is a random set that is measurable with respect to $\mathcal F_t$.
+It means that the sequential decision $D_t$ is made only based on the information that is currently available as recorded in $\mathcal F_t$.} We remark that, under this framework, $S_{t+1}$ may be determined not only by the change detection results suggested by statistical algorithms like the one proposed herein but also by the domain knowledge of the test developers, which is common practice in the educational testing industry.
 That is, the detection results only provide the testing program warnings on potentially problematic items.
-These items will be reviewed by the test maintainers and then decisions will be made on whether to delete some existing items from the item pool and whether to add new items.
+These items will be reviewed by the test developers and then decisions will be made on whether to delete some existing items from the item pool and whether to add new items.